thapaliyad/allow_ports_on_iptables/README.md

 1. clone the git repo (https://github.com/thapaliyad/allow_ports_on_iptables_with_ansible.git)
 2. open vars/main.yml and change the variable values per your need. and
 3. run the playbook:
-   ansible-playbook -i <inventory-hostname> open-ports-iptables.yml -K (provide the become password if prompted)
+   ansible-playbook -i '<inventory-hostname>' open-ports-iptables.yml -K (provide the become password if prompted)